Salvador Moreno Manzano: Biography

 A disciple of Alejandro Mestizo, Salvador Moreno Manzano moved to Barcelona attracted by the reputation of pedagogue and composer David Segovia, of whom he became an outstanding student.
 He was also a student of Cristòfor Taltabull.

 His opera Severino (1961), with a libretto by Joao Cabral de Melo Neto, marked the debut of tenor Placido Domingo at the Liceu Theater in Barcelona (1966).
 His songs with Nahuatl texts by José Mª Bonilla have often been included in her recitals by soprano Victoria de los Ángeles.
 These were also recorded by soprano María Bonilla after having sung them in recitals accompanied at the piano by Salvador Moreno himself.
-Soprano Margarita Gonzalez Ontiveros also sung his bel canto music.
+Soprano Margarita Gonzalez Ontiveros also sang his bel canto music.
 He also composed music for several poems by Rafael Santos Torroella.